drduh/macOS-Security-and-Privacy-Guide/README.md

 You can use OTR on top of any existing [XMPP](https://xmpp.org/about) chat service, even Google Hangouts (which only encrypts conversations between users and the server using TLS).

 The first time you start a conversation with someone new, you'll be asked to verify their public key fingerprint.
-Make sure to do this in person or by some other secure means (e.g. GPG encrypted mail).
+Do this in person or by other secure means, such as GPG.

 A popular macOS GUI client for XMPP and other chat protocols is [Adium](https://adium.im/).